Estimating the persistent homology of $\mathbb{R}^n$-valued functions using function-geometric multifiltrations: Experiments

 In this section, we consider the digitized immunohistochemistry dataset from~\cite{vipondMultiparameterPersistentHomology2021}.
-This dataset is comprised of manually annotated cells locations from three cell types, namely cytotoxic T lymphocytes, regulatory T lymphocytes, and macrophages, each characterized by the expression of one of the proteins CD8, FoxP3, and CD68, respectively---see~\cref{fig:expe:immuno_point_cloud}.
+This dataset is comprised of manually annotated cell locations from three cell types, namely cytotoxic T lymphocytes, regulatory T lymphocytes, and macrophages, each characterized by the expression of one of the proteins CD8, FoxP3, and CD68, respectively---see~\cref{fig:expe:immuno_point_cloud}.

 The index $i \in \{1,2,3\}$ refers to the protein in the ordered set $\{\mathrm{CD8}, \mathrm{FoxP3}, \mathrm{CD68}\}$, and $\ff_i \colon [0,1]^2 \to \mathbb{R}$ denotes the negative density estimate associated with that protein.
-Since the function $\ff_i$ is unknown, we estimate the density of each point cloud using kernel density estimation (KDE).
-We then discretize the domain $[0,1]^2$ on a grid (using $1~000 \times 1~000$ for~\cref{sec:R_valued_Lipschitz} and $500 \times 500$ for~\cref{sec:R3_valued_Lipschitz}) and compute the persistence module of the cubical complex induced by the estimated function on this grid, which serves as a proxy for the ground-truth target.
+Since the functions $\ff_i$ are unknown, we estimate the density of each point cloud using kernel density estimation, which yields approximations---also called $\ff_1, \ff_2, \ff_3$ for simplicity---that are Lipschitz continuous by construction.
+We then discretize the domain $[0,1]^2$ on a grid (using a resolution of $1~000 \times 1~000$ for~\cref{sec:R_valued_Lipschitz} and of $500 \times 500$ for~\cref{sec:R3_valued_Lipschitz}) and compute the persistence module of the cubical complex induced by the estimated function on this grid, which serves as a proxy for the ground-truth target.

 In the following experiments, in order to reach smaller Hausdorff distances between the sample $X_k$ and the domain $X =[0,1]^2$, we first draw \(10{,}000\) points uniformly from \(X\), and then select \(X_k\) using \(k\)-means farthest point sampling applied to this set.
-In practice, the choice of the rate $\delta_k$ (defined in \cref{eq:delta_k}) can significantly be improved when the sample $X_k$ is well-behaved.
-We also provide several heuristics for estimating rates $\delta_k$ in non-asymptotic regimes.
+In practice, the choice of the rate $\delta_k$ prescribed in~\cref{thm:stat_results_overview} can be improved significantly when the sample $X_k$ is well-behaved.
+We propose heuristics to estimate good rates in non-asymptotic regimes.